Swiss put immigration worries aside to fete Russian-born snowboarder

 But their presence has fuelled fears in the Swiss population that their way of life is under threat, a worry seized on by the right-wing Swiss People's Party (SVP), which campaigned for the tighter immigration controls that were narrowly approved in a referendum on Sunday.

 "It's strange that, on the one hand, a lot of people voted 'yes' for this initiative.
-Now that we have a gold medallist they are very proud of this guy and he's not called Hans Mueller," said Georg Lutz, a professor of political science at the University of Lausanne.
+Now that we have a gold medalist they are very proud of this guy and he's not called Hans Mueller," said Georg Lutz, a professor of political science at the University of Lausanne.

-The vote has unsettled Swiss businesses, including its big banking sector, which relies heavily on foreign labour.
+The vote has unsettled Swiss businesses, including its big banking sector, which relies heavily on foreign labor.
 The Swiss government opposed tighter controls but now has three years to write the referendum result into law.

 As part of a pact with the European Union that came into force in 2002, Swiss and EU citizens have been able to cross the border freely to work on either side so long as they had a job contract or were self-employed.